deftio/xelp/README.md

 	* help function optional (remove to save space, see table)
 	* Override/select key mappings (enter, backspace, etc), also escape char mappings
 	* Settable prompt for CLI (e.g. "myPrompt>")
-* Supports quoted strings in command line, escapes for command line via '`', escapes for quoted strings via '\'.
+* Supports "quoted strings" in command line (treats as single token), escapes for command line via '`', escapes for quoted strings via '\'.
 All escape chars are overridable.
 * No dynamic memory needed for CLI / script interpreter / tokenizer / command dispatch (eg no malloc/free new/delete)
 * No globals or global state -- all state is stored in an instance so several instances can be run at the same time
 * Reentrant provided same instance is not used as a CLI for 2 competing threads.
-Scripts are reentrant by default unless programmer supplied functions are not reentrant.
+Scripts are reentrant by default unless user supplied functions are not reentrant.
 * Platform independant
 	* No library support required (stdio.h, string.h etc not needed).
 	* Entirely in C (no assembly) for portability.
 C89, C90, C99, ANSI compliant (for dealing w older compilers)
 	* Simple platform asbtraction layer ("HAL") for porting uses 5 function pointers.
 * OSI approved open-source.

 ## usage:
 ```
 #include "xelp.h"			/* in the file where xelp calls are to be made */